touliq/AttractingContributors/README.md

-# Please indicate your favourite places to eat near NAIST.

-# List of place
+# What country are you interested in?

+Share countries you'd like to visit or learn more about!

+## Countries of Interest
-- mamemame saisai
+- Japan
-- Gusto
+- Iceland